What are Crawlers?

 Good vs. Bad Crawlers

-Web crawlers can be categorized as either "good" or "bad" based on their intentions and behavior.
+Web crawlers can be either "good" or "bad".

-Bad crawlers, also known as "malicious" or "rogue" crawlers, are those that violate ethical standards or break the law when crawling websites.
+Bad crawlers - also known as "malicious" or "rogue" crawlers - are those who violate ethical standards and laws.

 Mobile vs. Desktop Crawler Versions